zemian/java-lessons/minecraft/scripting-plugin/readme.md

 ## How to Setup Groovy

-To use Groovy, you need the groovy and groovy-jsr223 dependencies.
+To use Groovy, you need the groovy and groovy-jsr223 dependencies, and use "maven-shade-plugin" to create one big fat jar for deployment into MC server.

-MC plugins dependencies can be package as big fat jar, but there is problem loading jsr223 for ScriptEngine discovery.
 An alternative way to setup plugin dependencies is to simply add it to the MC server classpath in a startup script.
 For example:

 ```
 java -cp 'groovy.jar:groovy-jsr223.jar;spigot.jar' org.bukkit.craftbukkit.Main --nogui
 ```

+But this will create classloading problems since the plugin classloader is different than the system, and you will not able to see the plugin classes.
+A solution to this is to use GroovyShell instead of ScriptingEngine.